 Damages for non-economic losses based on the relationship with the deceased might also be included in a jury verdict or insurance settlement.
 Examples include loss of companionship for surviving spouses, loss of parental support for minor children, and emotional distress related to the loss of a loved one.

-A South Carolina brain injury lawyer, like those at Hughey Law Firm, can answer questions about wrongful death, evaluate the viability of your claim, and advise you on the best path forward for you and your family during this difficult time.
+A South Carolina brain injury lawyer at Hughey Law Firm, can answer questions about wrongful death, evaluate the viability of your claim, and advise you on the best path forward for you and your family during this difficult time.

 South Carolina Brain Injury FAQ